garystafford/spring-music-docker/README.md

 [Spring Music Application Links](#building-the-environment)
 [Helpful Links](#spring-music-application-links)

-### Docker 1.12 and Filebeat
+### Post Update: Docker 1.12 and Filebeat
-This post was updated in July, 2016, to reflect changes in Docker 1.12, including the use of Docker Compose's v2 YAML format and scale feature.
-This post does make use Docker Swarm for scaling.
-The post's example project was also updated to use Filebeat with ELK, as opposed to Logstash and Logspout, previously.
+This post and the post's example project were updated in July 2016, to reflect changes in Docker 1.12, including the use of Docker Compose's v2 YAML format, and scaling feature.
+The post's example project does make use Docker Swarm for scaling.
+The post's example project was also updated to use Filebeat with ELK, as opposed to Logspout, previously.

 ### Introduction
-In this post, we will demonstrate how to build, deploy, and host a multi-tier Java application using Docker.
-For the demonstration, we will use a sample Java Spring application, available on GitHub from Cloud Foundry.
-Cloud Foundry's [Spring Music](https://github.com/cloudfoundry-samples/spring-music) sample record album collection application was originally designed to demonstrate the use of database services on [Cloud Foundry](http://www.cloudfoundry.com) and [Spring Framework](http://www.springframework.org).
-Instead of Cloud Foundry, we will host the Spring Music application using Docker with VirtualBox and optionally, AWS.
+In this post, we will demonstrate how to build, deploy, and host a Java Spring web application, hosted on Apache Tomcat, load-balanced by NGINX, and monitored with Filebeat and ELK, all containerized with Docker.
+We will use a sample Java Spring application, [Spring Music](https://github.com/cloudfoundry-samples/spring-music), available on GitHub from Cloud Foundry.
+Cloud Foundry's Spring Music sample record album collection application was originally designed to demonstrate the use of database services on [Cloud Foundry](http://www.cloudfoundry.com), using the [Spring Framework](http://www.springframework.org).
+Instead of Cloud Foundry, we will host the Spring Music application using Docker on VirtualBox and optionally, AWS.

-All files required to build this post's demonstration are located in the `docker_v2` branch of the [garystafford/spring-music-docker](https://github.com/garystafford/spring-music-docker/tree/docker_v2) repository.
-Instructions to clone the repository are below.
-The Java Spring Music application's source code, used in this post's demonstration, are located in the `springmusic_v2` branch of the [garystafford/spring-music](https://github.com/garystafford/spring-music/tree/springmusic_v2) repository.
+All files necessary to build this project are stored on the `docker_v2` branch of the [garystafford/spring-music-docker](https://github.com/garystafford/spring-music-docker/tree/docker_v2) repository on GitHub.
+The Spring Music source code is stored on the `springmusic_v2` branch of the [garystafford/spring-music](https://github.com/garystafford/spring-music/tree/springmusic_v2) repository, also on GitHub.

 ![Spring Music Application](https://programmaticponderings.files.wordpress.com/2016/08/spring-music2.png)

-A few changes were necessary to the original Spring Music application to make it work for the this demonstration.
+A few changes were necessary to the original Spring Music application to make it work for this demonstration.
 At a high-level, the changes included:

-* Modify MongoDB configuration class to work with non-local MongoDB instances
+* Modify MongoDB configuration class to work with non-local, containerized MongoDB instances
 * Add Gradle `warNoStatic` task to build WAR file without the static assets, which will be host separately in NGINX
 * Create new Gradle task, `zipStatic`, to ZIP up the application's static assets for deployment to NGINX
 * Add versioning scheme for build artifacts
 * Add `context.xml` file and `MANIFEST.MF` file to the WAR file
 * Add log4j `syslog` appender to send log entries to Filebeat
-* Update versions of several dependencies, including Gradle to 2.6
+* Update versions of several dependencies, including Gradle

 ### Application Architecture
 The Java Spring Music application stack contains the following technologies: